 Chlorpyrifos litigation is in its early stages, with relatively few lawsuits filed, though the number of plaintiffs claiming damages could swell in the coming years.

 The Lyon Firm is currently reviewing a wide range of toxic exposure claims.
 If you have been diagnosed with cancer or another condition and have a history of pesticide exposure, contact Joe Lyon to discuss your case.
 The Lyon Firm offers free and confidential consultations.

 Plaintiffs can consider filing toxic exposure lawsuits and product liability claims against the manufacturers and distributors of toxic industrial or household products.
 Plaintiffs are alleging that herbicide manufacturers sold hazardous products and failed to warn the end user about the inherent dangers of their products.

 Class Action Chlorpyrifos lawsuits are currently being filed on behalf of plaintiffs.
 The Lyon Firm accepts cases on a contingency fee basis, and offers free case evaluations.
 A settlement could help you pay for medical costs, lost wages, and compensate for your pain and suffering.
 Pursuing a toxic exposure claim can also push chemical manufacturers to fully test their products before releasing them to the public.

-Both farm workers and rural communities are at risk.
+Both farm workers, their children and rural communities are at risk.
 The U.S. Environmental Protection Agency classifies several herbicides for “restricted use,” which means only licensed applicators can legally use the chemical.
 But regardless of who initially uses the herbicide, every individual in the vicinity may be at risk of toxic exposure.